+in rooms with pressure of more than 0.1 bar compared to the atmospheric pressure?

+in rooms with oxygen-reduced atmosphere?

+in underground mines?

-Physical effects Yes No Note Is the employee exposed to the following detrimental effects? impact, joltings, vibrations, or noise (>80 dB(A) or >135dB(C)) ionizing and non-ionizing radiation extreme heat, cold, or damp Working environment conditions Yes No Note Does the employee carry out activities in rooms with pressure of more than 0.1 bar compared to the atmospheric pressure? in rooms with an oxygen-reduced atmosphere? in underground mines?
-Physical strains Yes No Note Is the employee in particular exposed to the following working condition s?
-Wo rk wh ere on a regular basis more than 5 kg weight or occasionally loads of more than 10 kg are lifted, moved or conveyed loads have to be lifted, held, moved or conveyed by hand with mechanical aids after the end of the fifth month of pregnancy, they are predominantly carried out standing for more than four hours a day with little movement she frequently has to stretch, bend, squat, stoop or take other forced postures she is deployed on means of transport if this constitutes an irresponsible hazard for her or her child accidents, particularly by slipping, falling or tumbling, or conduct are to be feared that constitute an irresponsible hazard for her or her child she has to wear protective equipment and wearing it constitutes a burden 1 Other working conditions Yes No Note Is the employee in particular exposed to the following working conditions? night work between 8 p.m. and 6 a.m. (exceptions possible pursuant to Section 5 MuSchG) on Sundays and holidays (exception possible, Section 6 MuSchG) lecturing for more than max.
-8.5 hrs./day or 90 hrs./two weeks (exception possible, Section 4 MuSchG) piecework, assembly line work with proscribed working tempo?
+Physical strains No Note Is the expectant mother exposed (e.g., during internships or excursions) in particular to the following working conditions?
+Work where on a regular basis more than 5 kg weight or occasionally loads of more than 10 kg are lifted, moved or conveyed loads have to be lifted, held, moved or conveyed by hand with mechanical aids after the end of the fifth month of pregnancy, they are predominantly carried out standing for more than 4 hours a day with little movement she frequently has to stretch, bend, squat, stoop or take other forced postures she is deployed on means of transport if this constitutes an irresponsible hazard for her or her child accidents, particularly by slipping, falling or tumbling, or conduct are to be feared that constitute an irresponsible hazard for her or her child she has to wear protective equipment and wearing it constitutes a burden

+Other working conditions No Note Is the expectant or nursing woman in particular exposed to the following working conditions? night work (courses) between 8 p.m. and 6 a.m. (exceptions possible pursuant to Section 5 MuSchG) participation in courses on Sundays and holidays (exception possible, Section 6 MuSchG) participation in courses for more than max.
+8.5 hrs./day or 90 hrs./two weeks (exception possible, Section 4 MuSchG)

 The questions above are meant to identify permissible and prohibited activities and working conditions.
-If you answered YES to any questions, then we must determine protective measures, e.g., restructuring of working conditions or a job change.
-If this is not possible or acceptable, a partial or operational employment ban must (and may) be granted by the employer.
+If you answered YES to any questions, then we must detemine protective measures, e.g., restructuring of working conditions or a job change.
 In cases of doubt, the occupational health physician can be consulted.
+The student was informed about possible risks.